-What is the schedule commitment for the Engineering Program?
+What is the schedule commitment for the first year of the Engineering Program?

-The program is one year long consisting of four courses that are each 1.0 high school credits.
-This means that the student is at the JATC for two class periods on A Days and B Days.
+The program is one year long consisting of four courses that are each 0.5 high school credits.
+This means that the student is at the JATC for two class periods on A Days OR B Days.
 The students can be bused to and from their home high schools or they can drive in personal cars.

-How is it different than a normal math or science class?
+How is it different from a normal math or science class?

 Engineering is about applying math and science to solve real world problems.
 In the Engineering program we will be learning how to apply the math and science the students are already familiar with on real world problems and with hands-on projects.